 Short Title: Parenting Coordinator Established.
-(Public) Sponsors: Representatives Hackney; Farmer-Butterfield, Fisher, Parmon, and Rapp.
-Referred to: Judiciary I. April 14, 2005 1 A BILL TO BE ENTITLED 2 AN ACT TO ESTABLISH THE APPOINTMENT OF PARENTING 3 - NATORS IN DOMESTIC CHILD CUSTODY ACTIONS.
-4 The General Assembly of North Carolina enacts: 5 ECTION 1.
-Chapter 50 of the General Statutes is amended by adding a 6 new Article t 7 "Article 5.
-8 "Parenting Coordinator.
-9 " § 50-90.
+(Public) Sponsors: Referred to: April 14, 2005 A BILL TO BE ENTITLED AN ACT TO ESTABLISH THE APPOINTMENT OF PARENTING AN ACT TO ESTABLISH THE APPOINTMENT OF PARENTING COORDINATORS IN DOMESTIC CHILD CUSTODY ACTIONS.
+The General Assembly of North Carolina enacts: SECTION 1.
+Chapter 50 of the General Statutes is amended by adding a SECTION 1.
+Chapter 50 of the General Statutes is amended by adding a new Article to read: "Article 5.
+"Perenting Coordinator "Parenting Coordinator. "§ 50-90.
 Definitions.
-10 As used in this Article, the following terms mean: 11 (1) 12 where minor children are involved and the parties demonstrate an 13 ongoing pattern of any of the following: 14 a.
-Litigation.
-15 b.
-Anger and distrust.
-16 c.
-Verbal abuse.
-17 C. Verbal abuse.d.
-Physical aggression or threats of physical aggression.
-18 e.
-Difficulty in communicating about and cooperating in the care 19 of their children.
-20 f.
-Conditions that in the discretion of the court warrant the 21 appointment of a parenting coordinator.
-22 (2) Parenting coordinator. - An impartial person qualified under this 23 Article appointed by the court to assist parties in resolving issues and 24 deciding disputed issues relating to parenting and other family issues 25 in actions brought under Article 1 of this Chapter where a minor child 26 is involved.
-27 ppointment of parenting coordinators.
-28 (a) In any action brought under Article 1 of this Chapter where minor children are involved, the court may, upon its own motion, or by motion or agreement of the
+As used in this Article, the following terms mean: (1) High-conflict case. - An action brought under Article 1 of this Chapter where minor children are involved and the parties demonstrate an ongoing pattern of any of the following: ÷ , , , , a.
+Litigation. b.
+Anger and distrust. c.
+Verbal abuse.d.
+Physical aggression or threats of physical aggression. e.
+Difficulty in communicating about and cooperating in the care of their children. f.
+Conditions that in the discretion of the court warrant the appointment of a parenting coordinator.
+(2) Parenting coordinator. - An impartial person qualified under this Article, appointed by the court to assist parties in resolving issues and deciding disputed issues relating to parenting and other family issues, in actions brought under Article 1 of this Chapter where a minor child is involved, particularly, but not exclusively, in high-conflict cases. "§ 50-91.
+Appointment of parenting coordinators. (a) In any action brought under Article 1 of this Chapter where minor children are involved, the court may, at any time during the proceedings, upon its own motion, or

-- parties, appoint a parenting coordinator to assist the parties in resolving issues and decide disputed issues related to parenting and other family issues in the case as set forth in this Article.
-A parenting coordinator may not be appointed under this subsection if any party objects. - (b) The court may appoint a parenting coordinator upon the entry of a custody order or parenting agreement. - (c) If the court determines that a parenting coordinator should be appointed, or if the parties agree without motion to the appointment of a parenting coordinator, the court shall: - (1) Complete a referral form listing contact information for the parties and their attorneys, if any, and the issues warranting the appointment of a parenting coordinator.
+- by motion or agreement of the parties, appoint a parenting coordinator to assist the parties in resolving issues and decide disputed issues related to parenting and other family issues in the case as set forth in this Article.
+A parenting coordinator may not be appointed under this subsection if any party objects. - (b) Notwithstanding subsection (a) of this section, the court may appoint a parenting coordinator, without the consent of the parties, upon the entry of a custody order or parenting agreement. - (c) If the court determines that a parenting coordinator should be appointed pursuant to subsection (b) of this section, or if the parties agree without motion to the appointment of a parenting coordinator, the court shall: - (1) Complete a referral form listing contact information for the parties and their attorneys, if any, and the issues warranting the appointment of a parenting coordinator.
 The form shall be provided to any proposed parenting coordinator prior to his or her appointment. - (2) Appoint a parenting coordinator at which appointment the parties and their attorneys, and the proposed parenting coordinator if possible, shall be present.